CBB752Spring2017/final-project-1-1-team-1-1/index.md

 #### 2.3 Genome Aggregation Database

 The Genome Aggregation Database (gnomAD) is an expansion from the Exome Aggregation Consortium (ExAC), developed by the MacArthur Lab at the Broad Institute. gnomAD seeks to aggregate germ-line exome sequences from a large number of sources (including the 1000 Genomes Project, among many others).
 It does this by uniformly processing and filtering exomes from these different studies.
 The result is 138,632 exomes across major continental populations, 15,496 of which are whole genomes. gnomAD provides a high-resolution picture of human genetic variation, allowing the analysis of very rare variants that had previously been undetected.
+So far, researchers have identified almost 18 million variants in gnomAD exomes and 254 million in gnomAD genomes, including 7.5 million and 160 million that were previously unknown in coding and noncoding sequences, respectively.

 **Table 1**: Populations represented in gnomAD